pomerium/documentation/content/docs/courses/fundamentals/get-started.md

 - **Proxy** service — the red-linen rope
 - **Authentication** service — the bouncer checking the user's ID to see if they are who they say they are
 - **Authorization** service — the bouncer checking if the user is authorized to do what they want to do
-- The **Databroker** service — the waiter remembering the user’s current session to offer the best user experience
+- **Databroker** service — the waiter remembering the user’s current session to offer the best user experience

 When you run Core, these services work together to secure your apps and connect your users to them.